PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming

 \section{Abstract}

 In deterministic optimization, it is typically assumed that all problem parameters are fixed and known.
-In practice, however, some parameters may be a priori unknown but can be estimated from historical data.
-A typical predict-then-optimize approach separates predictions and optimization into two stages.
-Recently, end-to-end predict-then-optimize has become an attractive alternative.
-In this work, we present the \pyepo{} package, a \pytorch-based end-to-end predict-then-optimize library in Python.
+In practice, however, some parameters may be a priori unknown but can be estimated from contextual information.
+A typical predict-then-optimize approach separates predictions and optimization into two distinct stages.
+Recently, end-to-end predict-then-optimize has emerged as an attractive alternative.
+This work introduces the \pyepo{} package, a \pytorch-based end-to-end predict-then-optimize library in Python.
 To the best of our knowledge, \pyepo{} (pronounced like \textit{pineapple} with a silent ``n") is the first such generic tool for linear and integer programming with predicted objective function coefficients.
-It provides four base algorithms: a convex surrogate loss function from the seminal work of~\citet{elmachtoub2021smart}, a differentiable black-box solver approach of~\citet{poganvcic2019differentiation}, and two differentiable perturbation-based methods from~\citet{berthet2020learning}. \pyepo{} provides a simple interface for the definition of new optimization problems, the implementation of state-of-the-art predict-then-optimize training algorithms, the use of custom neural network architectures, and the comparison of end-to-end approaches with the two-stage approach. \pyepo{} enables us to conduct a comprehensive set of experiments comparing a number of end-to-end and two-stage approaches along axes such as prediction accuracy, decision quality, and running time on problems such as Shortest Path, Multiple Knapsack, and the Traveling Salesperson Problem.
-We discuss some empirical insights from these experiments, which could guide future research.~\pyepo{} and its documentation are available at \url{https://github.com/khalil-research/PyEPO}.
+It includes various algorithms such as surrogate decision losses, black-box solvers, and perturbated methods. \pyepo{} offers a user-friendly interface for defining new optimization problems, applying state-of-the-art algorithms, and using custom neural network architectures.
+We conducted experiments comparing various methods on problems such as the Shortest Path, the Multiple Knapsack, and the Traveling Salesperson Problem, discussing empirical insights that may guide future research.~\pyepo{} and its documentation are available at \url{https://github.com/khalil-research/PyEPO}.

 \keywords{Data-driven optimization \and Mixed integer programming \and Machine learning} \subclass{90-04, 90C11, 62J05}